Red-backed salamander: Home range and territoriality

-Defense mechanism toward bacterial pathogen
+Defense mechanisms against pathogens

 Plethodon cinereus coexists with some bacteria.
 These bacteria help salamanders defend against fungal pathogens.
-For example, Batrachochytrium dendrobatidis, a fungal pathogen that causes a disease called Chytridiomycosis, has led to a rapid decline in amphibian populations worldwide.
+For example, Batrachochytrium dendrobatidis, a fungal pathogen that causes a disease called chytridiomycosis, has led to a rapid decline in amphibian populations worldwide.
 Around one-third of amphibians are endangered because of the disease, but some species persist from the infection, and some even clear the pathogen.
-As evidence, Plethodon cinereus has bacterial symbionts called Microsymbiont Janthinobacterium lividum on the skin of Plethodon cinereus.
-These metabolites can inhibit the growth of pathogens.
-This finding suggests an idea for providing long-term protection to individuals who are infected with chytridiomycosis.
-It also provides a research pathway for future drug development which is to use novel antifungal compounds for the treatment of human pathogens.
+As evidence, the skin of P. cinereus harbors bacterial microsymbionts such as Janthinobacterium lividum, whose metabolites can inhibit the growth of pathogens.
+This finding suggests an idea for providing long-term protection to individual amphibians who are infected with chytridiomycosis.
+It also provides a research pathway for future drug development that uses novel antifungal compounds for the treatment of human pathogens.

 Reproduction and biomass

 Males and females of P. cinereus typically establish separate feeding and/or mating territories underneath rocks and logs.
 However, some red-backed salamanders are thought to engage in social monogamy, and may maintain co-defended territories throughout their active periods.
 Breeding occurs in June and July.
 Females produce from four to 17 eggs in a year.
 The eggs hatch in 6 to 8 weeks.
 Not much is known about the dispersal of neonates, although neonates and juveniles are thought to be philopatric.

 As in many Plethodon species, female red-backed salamanders have the ability to store sperm as spermatophore, and have been evidenced in doing so up to eight months prior to the oviposition period in June and July.
 Sperm or spermatophores are not retained following the oviposition period.